aritrikg/Forest-Fire-Detection-YOLO/README.md

 ## Highlights:

-- Trained YOLOv8 model using the D-Fire dataset for accurate fire and smoke detection.
+- Trained a YOLOv8 model using the D-Fire dataset for accurate fire and smoke detection.
 - Explored different model sizes and their performance metrics.
 - Developed a Streamlit app for practical demonstration of the model's capabilities.
 - Investigated future implications of using computer vision in wildfire prevention strategies.